-Throughout 2019, conduct risks were raised by businesses for consideration by the Barclays Bank PLC Board Risk Committee.
+Throughout 2019, conduct risks were raised by each business area for consideration by the Barclays Bank PLC Board Risk Committee.
 The Committee reviewed the risks raised and whether management's proposed actions were appropriate to mitigate the risks effectively.
-The Barclays Bank PLC Board Risk Committee received regular updates with regards to key risks and issues including those relating to structural reform and regulatory change.
+The Bardays Bank PLC Board Risk Committee received regular updates with regards to key risks and issues including those relating to structural reform and regulatory change.